learn-co-curriculum/dsc-inheritance/README.md

     Hello New York!
     Hello New York!
     Thanks for coming out!

-# Conclusion
+## Summary

-In this lab, we learned how to:
+In this lab, you learned how to:

 * Use inheritance to to write D.R.Y. code
 * Understand the relationship between subclasses and superclasses